 "Consider the safety issue: a scary one, indeed, because China has a very well-deserved reputation for producing inferior and often dangerous products.
 Such products are as diverse as lead-filled toys, sulfurous drywall, pet food spiked with melamine and heparin tainted with oversulfated chondroitin sulfate."

 Furthermore, there may be a language barrier when asking questions or reaching out to a Chinese seller after the sale.
-Also, their standards in customer service may vary sharply from what we expect within the United States.
+Their standards in customer service may vary sharply from what we expect within the United States.

 Finally, it is worth remembering that the working conditions in some foreign countries are not what they are in the U.S. Some countries may employ children or convicts to create their products.